 When you are registered for exams an examination number will be revealed at KUnet some weeks before the exams.
 This number is your individual code, and is to be placed on the front page on written assignments.
 It is also used as a reference to the time for your oral exam.

 You have to participate in the ordinary scheduled exam to obtain the right to re-examination in case that you do not pass.
 The ordinary exam counts as an attempted exam.
 Re-examinations are to be held after the exams in the winter/summer period.
 The date for handing in re-examinations for each course will appear on the list of hand-in dates to the right on this site.
 You are not automatically registered for re-exam.
-You have to send an e-mail to the administration (email@example.com) to be registered for re-exam no later than February 1st 2017 (Winter exam 2016), and July 27th 2017 (Summer exam 2017).
+You have to send an e-mail to the administration (firstname.lastname@example.org) to be registered for re-exam at the end of January (Winter exam), and at the end of July (Summer exam).

 It is not possible to register for re-examination if registration for the ordinary exam has been cancelled.
 You can only register for re-examination in the courses, which you were registered for at the ordinary exam.